mobilespace/MobileGuides/android_set_up.md

 3) Follow these [instructions](https://docs.expo.io/versions/latest/guides/genymotion.html#genymotion) here to configure Genymotion and Android Studio. **Make sure to follow "Option 1: User Andriod Studio's tools"** and **"Step 2: Path your path in XDE"**.

 	In your home directory, open your bash_profile by typing in this command:

 	$ open .bash_profile

 	In your bash_profile, copy and paste these paths, enter your computer's username, and save.

-# Android SDK
 	export PATH=/Users/YOUR_USER_NAME/Library/Android/sdk/platform-tools:$PATH
 	export PATH=/Users/YOUR_USER_NAME/Library/Android/sdk:$PATH

 4) Run Genymotion with a Nexus 5 device.